MoralisWeb3/streams-beta/README.md

 still want to receive the failed webhooks after some time you can manuallay [replay](#replay-failed-webhook) the failed webhooks.

+## Error State

+Your Stream can enter into error state on the following 2 scenarios:

+1. Your webhook success-rate is below 70%

+2. Your webhook is not consuming the webhooks fast enough so a queue start to build up and reached the limit of 10k queued, you can monitor the size of the queue with the header x-queue-size when you receive the webhook, You need to ensure your server can consume all webhooks fast enough so a queue doesnt build up, moving the streams to a closer region will help reduce the time.

+A stream in Error state will stop sending webhook but will continue saving them in history and the retry schedule will resume when the stream is enabled again.

+If your Stream enters Error State you will receive a Email notification so you can act before it gets terminated.

+## Terminated State

+If your Stream stays in Error State for 24 Hours it will be terminated.

+A Terminated Stream will not send webhooks and will not process any new blocks, this means the blocks will be dropped.

+If your Stream is terminated you will receive a Email notification

 ## Retry Intervals

 | Retry | Interval |